Vensen44/PMU/README.md

 [2] J. Z. Yang, C. S. Yu, C. W. Liu, "A New Method for Power Signal Harmonic Analysis, " IEEE Trans.
 Power Delivery ,vol. 20, no2, pp.1235-1239, April 2005.

-There are three different version of them respectively : Python, Cython, and Cpp.
+There are three different versions of them respectively : Python, Cython, and Cpp.